 Headphones reduce your ability to hear what’s going on in your surroundings.
 If you’re running on the street, you need to be extra cautious of the cars around you to protect yourself and your baby.
 Just because you shouldn’t wear headphones doesn’t mean you shouldn’t listen to music.
-Some people place their phone in one of the cup holders and play music that way.
+Some people place their phones in one of the cup holders and play the music that way.
 Some stroller models may have speakers built in that enable you to play music.
 Either way, if you do listen to music, make sure that it doesn’t compromise your ability to pay attention to what is going on around you.

 9. Use Proper Equipment